U.S. Government Global HIV/AIDS Activities

 Centers for Disease Control and Prevention

-As a key implementing partner of PEPFAR, the Centers for Disease Control and Prevention (CDC) works side-by-side with ministries of health, civil and faith-based organizations, private sector organizations, and other on-the-ground partners to improve methods for finding, treating, and preventing HIV.
-CDC does so by supporting more than 10,000 labs or testing sites worldwide, getting life-saving treatment to people with HIV around the world, and designing and enhancing surveillance systems and enable countries to understand which geographic areas require urgent HIV attention and services.
+As a key implementing partner of PEPFAR, the Centers for Disease Control and Prevention (CDC) plays a unique role—bringing a combination of scientific expertise, technical know-how, and strong partnerships to bear in the fight against HIV.
+CDC supports more than 11,000 labs or point-of-care testing sites in more than 33 countries, getting life-saving treatment to people with HIV around the world, and works with partners to gather and analyze data from around the world to inform and optimize public health programs and policies aimed towards ending this public health threat.
 Further, CDC’s Division of Global HIV & TB (DGHT), through PEPFAR, works to tackle HIV and tuberculosis (TB), the world’s two most deadly diseases.
 These two epidemics are tragically interconnected, as TB is the leading cause of death for those with HIV.
-CDC’s experts are working on the front lines in more than 45 countries and regions around the globe, focused on a single mission: to fight these diseases and, ultimately, bring an end to the dual epidemics of HIV and TB.
+CDC’s experts are working on the front lines in 46 countries and regions around the globe, focused on a single mission: to fight these diseases and, ultimately, bring an end to the dual epidemics of HIV and TB.

 Food and Drug Administration